arminreiter/chaincompare/README.md

 # Chain Compare

-Chain compare is a project that collects technical information about blockchains such as time to finality, blocksize, consensus algorithm or the smart contract languages.
-It was created because this information is sometimes really hard to find requires some research.
+Chain compare is a project that collects technical information about blockchains such as time to finality, blocksize, consensus algorithm or the supported smart contract languages.
+It was created because this information is sometimes hard to find and/or requires some research.
+It does not collect financial data such as price, marketcap or trading volume.

 ## Add new chain